Magical Mystery Tour (song): Critical reception

 In his book Revolution in the Head, Ian MacDonald writes of the song: "While energetic, the result is manufactured, its thin invention undisguised by a distorted production tricked out with unconvincing time and tempo changes ...
 The main idea – 'Roll up', etc. – is shop-worn, while the contrasting section – 'The Magical Mystery Tour is coming', etc. – does little more than transpose the verse sequence of 'Lucy in the Sky with Diamonds'."
 Writing for Rough Guides, Chris Ingham describes it as "the bare bones of a song accompanied by faintly tired brassy parping".
 Musicologist Walter Everett states: "I agree with those who call 'Magical Mystery Tour' a warmed-over 'Sgt.
 Pepper'-type fanfare/invitation to what's to follow … The transcendent modulation is not accompanied by compelling enough lyrics or sufficient melodic interest … to rise to greatness."

 Reviewing for Mojo in 2002, Charles Shaar Murray admired the song, saying that "[McCartney's] lead vocal at its richest and most 'blaring' meets Lennon's filtered, vinegary backing part in one of the most inspired juxtapositions of Britain's two most distinctive rock voices".
 He added: "The sheer enthusiasm and excitement with which the song welcomes an uncharted but benign future represents the same archetypal '60s vision which informed the original Star Trek: that there is a better world ahead, and that it's gonna be fun."
 Rob Sheffield of Rolling Stone cites the track as an example of how the 2009 remasters of the Beatles' CDs transformed their sound, particularly with regard to Starr's drums.
 In his description, "'Magical Mystery Tour' goes from a likeable psychedelic trifle to a heavy krautrock blow-out."

+Legacy

+The song was featured in the 2023 film Indiana Jones and the Dial of Destiny, in which the title character is awoken by the song being loudly played by his neighbours.
+The song was also featured in the teaser trailer, among other promotional material, for the 2025 film A Minecraft Movie.

 Other versions

 In 1976, the American band Ambrosia covered "Magical Mystery Tour" for All This and World War II, a film that set new recordings of 30 Lennon–McCartney compositions to newsreel footage from World War II.
 The song appears at the start of the film, accompanied by footage of German cavalry advancing into Poland in September 1939.
 Released as a single in the US, Ambrosia's version peaked at number 39 on the Billboard Hot 100.
 The song has also been covered by Cheap Trick, Jive Bunny and the Mastermixers, and Don Latarski.
+The band Chicago also covered the song, doing so alongside a call-in show on the Beatles Channel on Sirius XM.

 McCartney performed "Magical Mystery Tour" throughout his 1993 New World Tour.
 A live version from the tour was included on his album Paul Is Live and in the accompanying concert film, directed by Aubrey Powell.